65daysofstatic

 The band's music has been described as noisy, electronic, guitar-driven instrumentals, interspersed with live drums and off-beat sampled drums akin to those of IDM artists, although they have continued to evolve their sound by incorporating electronic music, drum and bass and glitch music.
 They have been described as, "a soundtrack to a new dimension, where rock, dance and electronica are equals."

 The band's first album, The Fall of Math, was released in September 2004, to critical acclaim, described as "an album that can retain the dynamics, fraught tension and climactic explosiveness of its peers and influences, whilst still sounding like one of the most urgent and direct long-player releases of the year."
 The band released a further five studio albums, One Time for All Time, The Destruction of Small Ideas, We Were Exploding Anyway, Wild Light, replicr, 2019, and a soundtrack, Silent Running.

 During the Game Awards 2014, it was announced that they would be providing the soundtrack for the video game No Man's Sky, followed by a live performance.
 An album containing music from the soundtrack, entitled No Man's Sky: Music for an Infinite Universe, was released in August 2016.
 During September 2017, the band announced new work involving algorithmic techniques, titled Decomposition Theory.
-Their latest studio album, replicr, 2019, was released on 27 September 2019.
+Their latest studio album, Debris, was released on 14 February 2022.

 History

 Formation and early years (2001–2003)

 The band was formed by Paul Wolinski and Joe Shrewsbury in 2001 with Rob Jones and Simon Wright joining in 2003.

 Much of their early work consists of remixes and mash-ups of mainstream pop artists such as Christina Milian, Natasha Bedingfield and Justin Timberlake.
 These releases would come to be titled Unreleased/Unreleasable.
 One such mash-up, "White Noise Christmas" (for which a video later appeared on their DVD Volume 3: The Kids Have Eyes), featured on the first Boomselection compilation CD.
 Some of these were unofficially released on Unreleased/Unreleasable Volume 1 and Volume 2 in 2003 and 2005 respectively.
 The band also wrote their own music, releasing their first EP, Stumble.Stop.Repeat, in December 2003 on their own label, Dustpunk Records.
+There has been much online debate as to the exact number of copies printed but it has been estimated to be as low as 200.
+In 2019, the album was released digitally as part of a monthly supporter subscription, to promote the release of replicr, 2019.